Popular Influencers in 2026, a Sponsorship Buyer's View

 The working flow looks like this:

-- Pull the top 30 popular creators that match the definition.
+- Pull the top 30 popular creators that match the definition from a discovery tool or an agency list.

-- Audit each for sponsorship-acceptance history and category exclusivity.
+- Audit each one for past brand-deal history and any category exclusivity rules they have in place.

-- Send parallel outreach to the top 8 to 10.
-Expect 30 to 50 percent response rate.
+- Send parallel outreach to the top 8 to 10 creators, and expect a 30 to 50 percent response rate within two weeks.

-Per the HypeAuditor Pricing Index, audited creators with verified audience demographics earn a 30 to 40 percent fee bump at every popularity tier.
+Per the HypeAuditor Pricing Index, creators with audited audience demographics earn a 30 to 40 percent fee bump at every audience-size band.

 Frequently Asked Questions